Start a ClojureScript App from Scratch

 Setup a ClojureScript Toolchain

-As I said earlier, we have zero dependencies and already have a powerful toolchain.
-This section will take our toolchain to another level so we can achieve parity to JavaScript standards by introducing just one tool: Figwheel.
+As I noted, we have zero dependencies and already have a powerful toolchain.
+However, the developer experience can be better.
+This section will take our toolchain to the next level by introducing figwheel.

 figwheel is a popular ClojureScript tool and a must have for my workflow.
-Figwheel has many features, but we are only going to focus on the ones that allow us to sync with what JavaScript land is used to.
+Figwheel has many features, but we are only going to focus on the main ones.
 These include:

 • live ClojureScript and CSS Reloading